sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 > "Hooray for metaphors"
 > - Sterling Archer, __Archer__, "Skytanic" Season 1 Episode 7

-The difference between compiling and interpreting can be explained like the Unite Nations: imagine  you are a United Nations ambassador who is only fluent in English, and a speaker is giving a speech in Spanish.
+The difference between compiling and interpreting can be explained like the United Nations: imagine  you are a United Nations ambassador who is only fluent in English, and a speaker is giving a speech in Spanish.
 There are two solutions:
-* Wait, twiddling your thumbs, for someone to produce a translated transcript [*compiling*]
+* Wait, twiddling your thumbs, for someone to produce a translated transcript after the speech is over [*compiling*]
 * Use headphones to listen to a live translator who is translating the speech as it is being made [*interpreting*]

-The advantage of the first approach is that you have an easily redistributable transcript of the speech that anyone who can read English can use, regardless of whether or not they have access to a translator of their own.
+The advantage of the first approach is that you have an easily redistributable transcript of the speech that anyone who can read English can use, regardless of whether or not they have access to a live translator of their own.
-The disadvantage is you have a "compilation" process to produce the translation, and you can't do anything until it is done.
+The disadvantage is you have a transcription ("compilation") process to produce the translation, and you can't do anything until it is done.

 The second approach has the advantage of translation on the fly, but it's only possible with the help of a live translator actively working in the background (python's interpreter).
 And a live interpreter has to do a lot of work on the fly.
 Additionally, anyone without a translator cannot use this approach.

 Note that the above is an imperfect metaphor. **Do not make any assumptions about which process is more efficient** from this metaphor; the point is only to explain the difference between compiling and interpreting.
 It's worth noting that, in practice, interpreted languages tend to be a fair amount less efficient than compiled languages.
-Specifically, C is routinely consider the fastest/most efficient language, which is why it's so useful for low-level applications and embedded systems, while Python is actually *dramatically* less efficient than C. Despite what you may have heard, Java is actually quite efficient.
+Specifically, C is routinely consider the fastest/most efficient language, which is why it's so useful for low-level applications and embedded systems, while Python is actually *dramatically* less efficient than C. Despite what you may have heard, Java is actually capable of being quite efficient (although often there is a trade-off between efficiency and design, especially as you leverage object oriented programming).

 This is why you *don't* need to install c to run a program written in C, then compiled into an executable.
 However, you *do* need to install Python to run Python programs.

 ---

 ## How Java works (finally)

-Okay, now we're ready to dive into Java.
+Okay, now we're ready to dive into specifically discussing Java.

 ### JDK
 Much like C, Java is a compiled language.
 When you compile a Java file, the Java Development Kit (JDK) compiles your code, producing a .class file.
 The .class file which is the bytecode that specifies the machine instructions.
 Much  like the C executable, the compiled file is not, nor intended to be, human-readable.

 <img alt="An image showing a .java file being compiled into a .class file which is run on the computer" src="{{site.baseurl}}/modules/java/images/3/compiler2.png"/>